CloudVeneto/DS389-Script/README.md

 # DS389-Script
 Simple script for OpenLdap --> 389 Directory Server (DS389) migration

-In DS389 the list of users and/or groups to be authorized must be specified in the /etc/sssd.conf file Since the syntax is a bit complex, we provide a simple Python script, which allows to build the sssd.conf file accoding to your needs
+In DS389 the list of users and/or groups to be authorized must be specified in the /etc/sssd.conf file.

+Since the syntax is a bit complex, we provide a simple Python script, which allows to build the sssd.conf file accoding to your needs

 The script needs: